Skip to content

 Differentiability

-The same idea can be generalized to two-variable functions.
-They will have a tangent plane instead of a line.
+For 2-variable functions, they will have a tangent plane.
 For functions with more than 2 variables, they have a tangent space.

 Differentiable